BradleyCulley/bradleyculley.github.io/_posts/2021-broken-08-02-Bruce-Lee-and-lost-time.md

 </p>

 <p>
-    In Marcel Proust's 1,267,06-word novel, <i>In Search of Lost Time (À la recherche du temps perdu)</i>, published between 1913 and 1927, the narrator, a thinly disguised alias of Proust himself, searches for the meaning of life...with perhaps an oddly specific definition of "the meaning of life".
+    In Marcel Proust's 1,267,06-word novel, <i>In Search of Lost Time (À la recherche du temps perdu)</i>, published between 1913 and 1927, the narrator, a thinly disguised alias for Proust himself, searches for "lost time".
-    The definition is, as per the title of the novel (<i>In Search of Lost Time</i>), how can you reclaim lost time?
+    In other words, how can you reclaim lost time?
 </p>

 <p>
     It's a feeling many of us have experienced: years lost to bad decisions, distractions, failures.
-    We feel things could have gone so differently, so much better.
+    Things could have gone so differently, so much better.
 </p>

 <p>
-    After much searching, Proust's narrator comes to a perhaps surprising solution to this problem: the answer is <i>art</i>.
+    After much searching, Proust's narrator comes to a perhaps surprising conclusion: the answer is <i>art</i>.
-    In particular, the idea that one can transmute the pain of lost time through using those experiences as the basis for creating works of art.
+    In particular, transmuting the pain of lost time through using those experiences as the basis for creating works of art.
 </p>

 <p>